galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 > galasactl users set --name userName1 --role deactivated
 ```

-## Using the Galasa web user interface to view your own user role
+## <a name="using-the-galasa-web-user-interface-to-view-your-own-user-role"></a>Using the Galasa web user interface to view your own user role
 The Web user interface for Galasa can be used to view your own user role.
 Navigate to the "My Settings" page.